 "The key is how you manage a concussion," he says.
 "The way we manage an athlete now varies wide from how we managed athletes in 1990.
 Medicine should progress and we are learning more about concussion constantly."

-The only pediatric institute of its kind in Texas, the Children’s Health Andrews Institute for Orthopaedics and Sports Medicine aims at reducing the number of children being sidelined from injury.
+The only pediatric institute of its kind in Texas, the Children's Health Andrews Institute for Orthopaedics & Sports Medicine aims at reducing the number of children being sidelined from injury.
 Learn more about our programs and services.